jupyterhub/binderhub/README.md

    This should forward requests on port 8585 on your localhost, to the binder service running inside the pod.
 So if you go to [localhost:8585](http://localhost:8585), you should see a binder styled page that says 404.
 If you do, _success!_.

-4. Create a docker registry for binderhub to push built images to.
+4. Create a docker repository for binderhub to push built images to.
 In this tutorial, we will be using Google Artifact Registry, but you can use anything else as well.

 5. In your GCP project, [enable Google Artifact Registry](https://cloud.google.com/artifact-registry/docs/enable-service) if